The Bride Stripped Bare by Her Bachelors, Even

-The Bride Stripped Bare by Her Bachelors, Even (in French : La mariée mise à nu par ses célibataires, même), most often called The Large Glass (in French : Le Grand Verre), is an artwork by Marcel Duchamp over 9 feet tall and almost 6 feet (1.76m) wide.
+The Bride Stripped Bare by Her Bachelors, Even (in French : La mariée mise à nu par ses célibataires, même), also called The Large Glass (in French : Le Grand Verre), is an artwork by Marcel Duchamp over 9 feet tall and almost 6 feet (1.76m) wide.
 Duchamp worked on the piece from 1915 to 1923 in New York City, creating two panes of glass with materials such as lead foil, fuse wire, and dust.
 It combines chance procedures, plotted perspective studies, and laborious craftsmanship.
-Duchamp's ideas for the Glass began in 1912, and he made numerous notes and studies, as well as preliminary works for the piece.
-The notes reflect the creation of unique rules of physics, and myth which describes the work.
+Duchamp's ideas for The Large Glass began in 1912, and he made numerous notes and studies, as well as preliminary works for the piece.
+The notes reflect the creation of unique rules of physics and myth which describe the work.

-The Bride Stripped Bare by Her Bachelors, Even is also the title given to The Green Box notes (1934) as Duchamp intended the Large Glass to be accompanied by a book, in order to prevent purely visual responses to it.
+The Bride Stripped Bare by Her Bachelors, Even is also the title given to The Green Box notes (1934), as Duchamp intended The Large Glass to be accompanied by a book in order to prevent purely visual responses to it.
 The notes describe that his "hilarious picture" is intended to depict the erotic encounter between the "Bride", in the upper panel, and her nine "Bachelors" gathered timidly below in an abundance of mysterious mechanical apparatus in the lower panel.
 The Large Glass was exhibited in 1926 at the Brooklyn Museum before it was broken during transport and intentionally left broken by Duchamp.
 He decided not to change the glass but to glue the pieces back together.
 It is now part of the permanent collection at the Philadelphia Museum of Art.
 Duchamp sanctioned replicas of The Large Glass, the first in 1961 for an exhibition at Moderna Museet in Stockholm and another in 1966 for the Tate Gallery in London.
 The third replica is in Komaba Museum, University of Tokyo.